-You know the drill – electric cars are generally more expensive to buy, but cheaper to run if you can charge at home.
-However, while the electric Grande Panda is more expensive than the hybrid equivalent, the cost difference is impressively small, and the Grande Panda Electric RED edition starts at just under £21,000.
-Even moving up to a top of the range La Prima model will set you back less than an entry-level 500e.
+You know the drill, electric cars are generally more expensive to buy, but cheaper to run if you can charge at home.
+However, while the electric Grande Panda is more expensive than the hybrid equivalent, the cost difference is impressively small.
 This is a strong statement of intent and certainly makes the Grande Panda an appealing choice even compared to the value offered by the Renault 5, Hyundai Inster or Citroën ë-C3.
 With this Fiat is hoping to help more private buyers go electric, but if you’re a company drivers the Benefit In Kind advantages could help seal the deal.
+And if you’re buying privately or don’t have the option of home charging you can still have the hybrid.

 Expert rating: 5/5